rmjarvis/TreeCorr/docs/correlation2.rst

 * G represents a complex, spin-2 shear field.
 Spin-2 means that the complex value changes by :math:`\exp(2i \phi)` when the orientation is rotated by an angle :math:`\phi`.
-The letter g is commonly used for reduced shear in the weak lensing context (and :math:`\gamma` is the unreduced shear), which is a spin-2 field, hence our use of G for spin-2 fields in Treecorr.
+The letter g is commonly used for reduced shear in the weak lensing context (and :math:`\gamma` is the unreduced shear), which is a spin-2 field, hence our use of G for spin-2 fields in TreeCorr.
 * T represents a complex, spin-3 field.
 Spin-3 means that the complex value changes by :math:`\exp(3i \phi)` when the orientation is rotated by an angle :math:`\phi`.
 The letter T is short for trefoil, a shape with spin-3 rotational properties.